holographicSol/communicator/README.md

 even attack itself if configured too.
 The Communicator is intended to be an extremely versatile, dynamic and flexible communications tool capable of a wide variety if not infinite applications.
 Mechanization allows for an infinite amount of things to be done to an infinite amount of things simultanioulsy, specifically and potentially extremely quickly.
+Please do not weaponize the mechanize.

 OMEGA DECODER:
 A tactical decoder for humans for responses and other incoming bytes.
 (Expensive).